Civic Engagement Fellowship

-Pratt Fine Arts is delighted to announce that artist, activist, & educator Amy Khoshbin has been selected as our inaugural Fellow in Civic Engagement.
+Pratt Fine Arts is delighted to announce that artist, activist, & educator Amy Khoshbin has been selected as 2020-2022 Fellow in Civic Engagement.

 “The Fellowship in Civic Engagement is coming at the perfect time in American politics and my practice, as I will be running for City Council in Brooklyn for 2021.
 As we’re headed into a chaotic Presidential election year surrounded by a media circus, my goal is to work with the community at Pratt Institute to creatively focus attention on local politics, keep us active and engaged, and continue sweeping progressive change from the ground up.”

 Amy Khoshbin is an Iranian-American artist, activist, and educator based in Brooklyn.
 Her practice builds bridges between disparate communities to counteract fear with a collective sense of empowered radical acceptance.
 She pushes the formal and conceptual boundaries of artistic practice to foster progressive social change through performance, social practice, video, rap music, installation, sculpture, collage, tattooing, teaching and writing.
 She uses humor and a handmade aesthetic to throw a counterpunch at the high-definition, profit-generating codes and symbols that audiences are accustomed to consuming.